spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### magic8ball.py
 * This script asks the user a question and then gives them the response a Magic 8 ball would

+### movie_script_scraper.py
+* This code scrapes movie scripts from Scripts.com and saves the text in a .txt file

 ### music_randomizer.py
 * This script randomizes and organizes MP3 files in a folder or on a USB drive